The Wonderpus and Mimic Octopuses of Indonesia and Malaysia

 It might seem that it should be easy to distinguish a wonderpus octopus from a mimic octopus by color.
 Color isn't a consistently reliable way to differentiate between the two animals, however.
 This is due to individual variability and the fact that the underwater appearance of the animals is affected by the type of illumination that's shining on them.
 The ability of the mimic octopus to change color can also make identification difficult.

 There seems to be a lot of confusion when people try to distinguish one octopus from the other.
 Some of the observations that have been recorded about mimic octopus behavior may actually be observations of wonderpus octopus behavior and vice versa.

-If the octopus is changing color in front of us we know that it’s a mimic octopus, but how else can we tell them apart, especially if a mimic octopus isn’t altering its color, texture or pattern?
+If the octopus is undergoing a dramatic color change in front of us we know that it’s a mimic octopus, but how else can we tell them apart, especially if a mimic octopus isn’t altering its color, texture, or pattern?
 Some methods are described in the table below.

 Mimic Octopus Behavior

 Distinguishing a Wonderpus Octopus From a Mimic Octopus

 Usually active in the early morning and in the evening

 Usually active during the day